aliraghebi/laravel-wallet/docs/guide/introduction/basic-usage.md

 ## Using Facade

-You can use `LaravelWallet` facade to call functions directly without needing to add the `HasWallet` trait to your model.
+You can use `LaravelWallet` facade to call functions directly without needing to add the `HasWallets` trait to your model.

 ```php